buggtoaster/PornSites-FirewallTest/README.md

 # PornSites-FirewallTest
-List of known porn sites and python code to test local firewall rules against known porn websites.
+Python script to test local firewall rules against a list of porn websites.

-#How to use this script
+##How to use this script

 Download this repository:
 ```